New to Rust? Grab our free Rust for Beginners eBook Get it free →

 array.find(function(element, index, array), thisArg)

-- array: An array whose elements are to be used.
+- array — the array whose elements are being checked.

-- element: The current element that is being processed.
+- element — the current element being processed.

-- index: The index of the current element
+- index — the index position of the current element.

 The find() method is iterative.
-It calls the provided test function once for each element in the array, in ascending order, until it returns a true value.
-The find() returns that element and stops iterating.
-If it does not return a true value, it returns undefined.
+It runs the callback once for each element in ascending index order until the callback returns a truthy value.
+At that point, find() returns the matching element and stops.
+If the callback never returns truthy, find() returns undefined.

 Let’s better understand this with code.
 Let us provide the test case as a number greater than 5 and then the code will look like: